D3vil-Design/K1-Hardware-Mods/K1 Gantry V2.0/README.md

  7. The 20T timing gears are 20mm tall
  8. You will need to change the rotation distance accordingly (40 for 20T Timing Gear)
  9. You will need to tune sensorless homing
+ 10. Will not work with factory door hinges (check 'USEFUL LINKS')

 ## BOM